envisioning/vocab/vocab/Stateful.md

 title: Stateful
 summary: System or application that saves client data from previous sessions to influence and personalize future interactions.
 ---
-## System or application that saves client data from previous sessions to influence and personalize future interactions.

-Detailed Explanation:
 In computing and software design, a stateful system maintains a record of previous interactions and changes its behavior based on that history.
 This concept is crucial in applications where user session data must be preserved for continuity, such as in web applications, where the server keeps track of users' login status, shopping carts, and browsing history.
 Statefulness allows for more complex, personalized user interactions, as the system can store and retrieve user preferences, past activities, and other contextual information.
 This approach contrasts with stateless systems, which treat each request as an entirely new interaction, independent of any previous activity.

 Historical Overview: